IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 - **Differentiation:**

 &nbsp;&nbsp;&nbsp;&nbsp;Researching for the similar applications we found out [[1]](https://apps.apple.com/ru/app/skill-yoga-train-mind-body/id1462051533) an app for yoga, which defines points on the user's body and evaluates if the pose is correct.
-However, this application is in English, and it is not intended for fitness and cannot be launched from a browser..
+However, this application is not intended for fitness and cannot be launched from a browser.
 The main feature of our solution is a possibility to use it for the fitness test taking and checking the correctness of physical exercises.
 Our web application is a unique product on the Russian market, it will be free and will provide significant benefits to those who want to exercise safely.
-GymGURU will correct the technique of performing exercises and help achieve the desired result faster, as well as give Innopolis students the opportunity to take a fitness test without the need for full-time presence in the sports complex.
+GymGURU will correct the technique of performing exercises and help achieve the desired result faster, as well as give Innopolis students the opportunity to take a fitness test without the need for presence in the sports complex.

 - **User Impact:**